Wall of the Fermiers généraux: History

 De mettre Paris en prison (To put Paris in prison).

 During the outbreak of the French Revolution in July 1789, the wall was attacked and the interiors burned at the barrières de Blanche, Trois Frères and Saint-Georges.
 In the early years of the Revolution, with the Wall scarcely finished, tax farming and the toll on goods were abolished.
 Ledoux was imprisoned by Revolutionary authorities as punishment for building the wall but was ultimately released.

 In 1798 French municipalities were again granted the octroi, which soon became their primary source of revenue.
-The city of Paris consequently took responsibility for maintaining the Wall and staffing its revenue officials.
+The city of Paris consequently assumed responsibility for maintaining the Wall and staffing its revenue officials.
 When in 1860 the suburban communes were annexed to Paris, the customs boundary moved out to the Thiers fortifications, with duties collected at its numerous gates (portes).

-Under Haussmann's program of renovation of Paris, the Wall was quickly demolished and a series of boulevards constructed over its path.
+The wall, having become obsolete from a fiscal point of view, was demolished in less than a month in January 1860.
+The pavilions were sold at auction in January 1861.
+No public outcry arose in favor of their preservation.
+The Italian Gate, initially used by the municipality of the 13th arrondissement, was demolished in 1877.
+Under Haussmann's program of renovation of Paris, a series of boulevards was built over the wall’s path.

 Only four customs houses have survived to this day.
 They are: the barrière de Chartres near the Parc Monceau, the barrière Saint-Martin at place de Stalingrad, the barrière du Trone at the place de la Nation and the barrière d'Enfer at the place Denfert-Rochereau.

 Municipal customs duties were collected until the 1940s.

 Physical layout

 Paris in 1859.
 Wall of the Fermiers généraux (blue line).
 Thiers fortifications (red line).

-The Wall was slightly more than three meters high and 24 km long, following the then-boundaries of the city of Paris.
-No buildings could be erected within 98 meters of its exterior or within 11 meters of its interior.
+The Wall was slightly more than 3 m high and 24 km long, following the then-boundaries of the city of Paris.
+No buildings could be erected within 98 m of its exterior or within 11 m of its interior.
 The outside of the wall was flanked by boulevards.
 Along the inside, surveillance by customs officials was facilitated by a raised protected walkway (chemin de ronde), except between the barrière d'Italie (now the Place d'Italie) and the barrière d’Enfer (now the Place Denfert-Rochereau).

 When the entire wall was functioning in 1790, it included 55 barrières or custom houses.
-These facilities were spaced at an average distance of a little more than 400 meters.
+These facilities were spaced at an average distance of a little more than 400 m.
 The buildings were designed as places for collecting taxes but also as lodging for the employees of the Ferme.
 Of the 55 barrières, 13 consisted of two identical and symmetric buildings (examples of this design can be seen today at the two extant barriers at place de la Nation and place Denfert-Rochereau).
 Some of the barriers did not have tax collection offices – they functioned only as observation posts from which suspicious activities could be reported or acted on.